dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 - Adding a foreign key property to one entity type.
 - Associating the references between entity types with the primary and foreign keys to form a single relationship configuration.

-Once this mapping is made, EF will change the foreign key values as needed when the references between objects change, and change the references between objects as needed when the foreign key values change.
+Once this mapping is made, EF changes the foreign key values as needed when the references between objects change, and changes the references between objects as needed when the foreign key values change.

 > [!NOTE]
 > Primary keys are used for more than mapping relationships.
 See [_Keys_](xref:core/modeling/keys) for more information.